ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> The more light you allow within you, the brighter the world you live in will be.
+> When one has the feeling of dislike for evil, when one feels tranquil, one finds pleasure in listening to good teachings; when one has these feelings and appreciates them, one is free of fear.
 >
-> - Shakti Gawain
+> - Buddha
 <!-- END_JOKE_SECTION -->